Commenters (including blog authors) are asked to adhere to the philosophy laid out by Wayne C. Booth:

 ~Wayne C. Booth (My Many Selves: The Quest for a Plausible Harmony)

 We also ask that you read Joe Scalzi’s excellent article: How to Be a Good Commenter.

 We strive to provide an open environment for the free discussion of ideas and ask that you respect the opinions expressed by the authors and by other commenters.
 Dissent is an essential part of the discussion; we ask only that you provide evidence to support your views and respond thoughtfully to comments challenging those assertions.
 We reserve the right to moderate any comment and have a low tolerance for spam, trolling, ad hominem attacks, and sock puppetry.
 We ask that you not dwell on typos, as it is an unnecessary distraction.
 Commenters are encouraged to strive for clarity and brevity.
 The authors of Southern Fried Science may remove any comment they deem objectionable, off-topic, or annoying.

 We employ a variety of spam filters.
 Sometimes those filters mark real comments as spam and hold them for moderation.
 If your comment doesn’t appear within a couple of days, send us an e-mail and we’ll take a look.

 Anonymous and pseudonymous comments are welcome.

 Not all comments will be published on the website.
 In general, we ask that you think of the comment thread like the Letters to the Editor for our blog.
 Everyone has a chance to submit comments, but not all unsolicited comments will be published.
-First time commenters must have their comment approved by a moderator before it appears.
+All comments must be approved by a moderator before they appear.